GDSC-JSCOE/GDSC-Aptitude-2022/README.md

 # Step 1 : Fork Repo

-# Step 2 : Commit Changes
+# Step 2 : Commit Changes by adding the answers of the questions

 # Step 3 : Create Pull Request